Last Updated on November 22, 2023

 Overpronation is the excessive pronation of the foot.
 Pronation movement is part of the normal gait cycle.

 Pronation occurs as weight is transferred from the heel to the forefoot and the foot rolls inwards.
-Pronation is a movement of the subtalar joint (the joint between the talus and calcaneus, talus is on the top so it is called subtalar joint) into eversion, dorsiflexion and abduction resulting in sole being turned outwards, upwards and sideways.
+Pronation is a movement of the subtalar joint (the joint between the talus and calcaneus, talus is on the top so it is called subtalar joint) into eversion, dorsiflexion, and abduction resulting in sole being turned outwards, upwards and sideways.

 Pronation helps to provide shock absorption at the foot.
 The opposite movement to pronation is supination.
-This is reverse movement consisting inversion, plantar flexion and adduction making sole of the foot inwards, downwards and sideways.
+This is reverse movement consisting inversion, plantar flexion and adduction making the sole of the foot inwards, downwards and sideways.

-Overpronation can cause overuse type injuries especially in runners.
-Overpronation during walking or running leads to increased internal rotation of the leg, knee and thigh, the stresses on the muscles, tendons and ligaments of the foot, leg including shin and knee.
+Overpronation can cause overuse type injuries, especially in runners.
+Overpronation during walking or running leads to increased internal rotation of the leg, knee, and thigh, the stresses on the muscles, tendons, and ligaments of the foot, leg including shin and knee.